cogitor/cogitor.github.io/_posts/2016-04-10-map-and-flatmap.md

 I talked about Scala Options [before](/posts/2016/03/08/know-your-options) but I didn't mention how useful map and flatMap functions are with the Option container.

 Take, for instance, the map function.
-Calling the map function on a Option (which can be either a `Some(value)` or `None`) will execute the function only if the value is an instance of `Some`.
+Calling the map function on an Option (which can be either a `Some(value)` or `None`) will execute the function only if the value is an instance of `Some`.
 So we can use this to conditionally execute a function without handling the `None` case.

 {% capture my_include %}// let's re-introduce an optional result with the type of Option[Result]
 // which can either have the value of Some(Result) or None